Clinical Trials in Cancer Research

 Part I. Clinical trials - General

-The Norwegian Cancer Society Why clinical trials from the patients’ perspective?
+Elin Anthonisen, The Norwegian Cancer Society: Why clinical trials from the patients’ perspective?

 Part IV.
 Formalities and regulations

-An overview of the following subjects will be given: GCP, reporting, authorities, rules for data protection, insurance, study registries and NorCRIN
+An overview of the following subjects will be given: Monitoring, insurance, NorCRIN, study registries, data protection,

 Part V. Translational research protocols